About Marlene Taylor-Crawford

 Awards and Recognitions

 Marlene Taylor-Crawford has been recognized and honored for her dedication and accomplishments as President of the United Ebony Society and for her activism in the community.
-In 2025 she was honored with The Outstanding Georgia Citizen Award.
-In 2020 she was honored at the state Capitol with Georgia House Resolution 1054, and Nikki T. Randall Servant Leadership Award by the Women’s Legislative Caucus of Georgia.
-Local Community awards are One Life Church Black Excellence Award in 2022, New Bethel AME Church Champion for Justice Award 2023, the Rho Kappa Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. Community Service Award, Trail Blazer Award from The Family Gwinnett, Robbie S. Moore Community Service Award, Upsilon Alpha Omega Chapter of Alpha Kappa Alpha Sorority, Inc. 2021 Community Leaders Award, , and Dancing with the Stars Gwinnett 3rd Place Award.
+In 2025, she was honored with Gwinnett NAACP Legacy Award and The Outstanding Georgia Citizen Award.
+In 2020, she was honored at the state Capitol with Georgia House Resolution 1054, and Nikki T. Randall Servant Leadership Award by the Women’s Legislative Caucus of Georgia.
+Local Community awards are One Life Church Black Excellence Award in 2022, New Bethel AME Church Champion for Justice Award 2023, the Rho Kappa Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. Community Service Award, Trail Blazer Award from The Family Gwinnett, Robbie S. Moore Community Service Award, Upsilon Alpha Omega Chapter of Alpha Kappa Alpha Sorority, Inc. 2021 Community Leaders Award, and Dancing with the Stars Gwinnett 3rd Place Award.
 She received recognition for serving on the Gwinnett County Public Schools Inaugural Educational Equity Teams 2020-2021.
 She has been interviewed by several media outlets over the years such as the Gwinnett Daily Post, Atlanta Journal Constitution, Focus Atlanta, and BBC America.

 Education